gmazzarelli/cs32_checkers/README.md

 ### Playing the Game
 * Selecting a piece
   * You select pieces/moves via the coordinate system.
 For (3,7) type in 3,7.
-Note, coordinates are passed in (y,x).
+Note, coordinates are passed in (x,y).
+Note: x is the number in the vertical column on the left, and y is the number in the horizontal row at the top.
 Here is an example:

 <img src="example.jpg" alt="Alt Text" style="max-width=100px;">